cgnelson/multiverseMySQL/README.md

 A proxy and client system for adding multiverse database to MySQL.
 User universes are implemented through views which sandbox a user's query to only the subset of rows and columns they are allowed to access by the specified privacy policy.

-There are 2 run option.
+There are 2 run options.
 The first can be found in the single_client directory.
 Here, the main executable spawns an instance of a proxy and user instance.
 A client can then send queries through the proxy via the command line.
 This implementation is primarily used for testing purposes as it can only support a single user at a time.

 The second run option is in the multi_client directory.
 Here, there are both proxy and client executable.
 Any number of clients can connect to the proxy.
 Clients can